Pampered pandas flown into Scotland

 "They might get air sick, they may get a bit dizzy on the plane," he said. "...if there is any problem, we have brought some simple medicine."

-Visible through clear containers after being unloaded from the plane, the bears appeared nonplussed by the fanfair, one munching on food calmly as a photographer snapped away nearby.
+Visible through clear containers after being unloaded from the plane, the bears appeared nonplussed by the fanfare, one munching on food calmly as a photographer snapped away nearby.

-The eight-year-old pair, raised at the Giant Panda Conservation and Research Centre in Ya'an, Sichuan, will become Britain's first pair of breeding pandas in 17 years.
+The eight-year-old pair, raised at the Giant Panda Conservation and Research Center in Ya'an, Sichuan, will become Britain's first pair of breeding pandas in 17 years.

 Iain Valentine, director of conservation and research at the Royal Zoological Society of Scotland, was pleased that five years of negotiation with the Chinese authorities had finally paid off.